DevRelMalima/Lisk_Dev3pack_Bootcamp_assignment1/README.md

-# Solidity Fundamentals Assigment 1
+# Solidity Fundamentals Assignment 1

 ## Create a smart contract that allows users to register and update their profile information ( name, age, email etc).